HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 9. You can find the configuration, logger, output, and sample files under location  `<working-directory>/store`.

     Common command arguments can be pre-configured inside the config.json file available under the `<working-directory>/store` folder.
-A sample configuration file that could be used on-premises platforms in standalone, cluster (default-config.json) or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/store/samples/sample-configurations for reference.
-In case you wish to override any of the parameters in the config.json, just add them in your command line.
+A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json) or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/store/samples/sample-configurations for reference.
+If you want to override any of the parameters in the config.json, add them in your command line.

 10. Refer to the sample pipeline provided to find out how to integrate the container image directly (without bin script) in the automation server.

-11. By default, the logs will be available in UTC format, If needed synchronize your local timezone from host to container using an environment variable as given in the example below.
+11. By default, the logs will be available in UTC format.
+If needed, synchronize your local timezone from host to container using an environment variable as shown in the example below.

     Example Usage:

     ```bash
     export Timezone=Asia/Kolkata
     ```